in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 file:\\C:/Users/Gautham/Documents/workspace-sts-3.9.4.RELEASE/git-localconfig-repo
 ```

-(7) Make sure that you have the right code - Compare against the code here - https://github.com/in28minutes/in28minutes.com/blob/master/_posts/2017-10-16-spring-micro-services.md#step-01---part-2---setting-up-limits-microservice​
+(7) Make sure that you have the right code - Compare against the code below.

 (8) Make sure that you have committed all the code to GIT Local Repo